2006 Georgia's 4th congressional district election: Democratic primary election

 McKinney finished first in the July 18, 2006, Democratic primary, edging Johnson, 47.1% to 44.4%, with a third candidate receiving 8.5%.
-Since McKinney failed to get a majority of the votes, she and Johnson were forced into a runoff.
+However, because McKinney failed to get a majority of the votes, she and Johnson were forced into a runoff.

 McKinney had been favored to win.
 Her narrow margin in the primary, and failure to get 50% of the vote surprised some observers.
 Those results focused attention on the challenger, Johnson, and changed the perception of the race.
 Voter interest increased with the realization of McKinney's vulnerability, and Johnson's level of support.
 Almost 62,000 people voted in the primary; slightly over 70,000 voted in the runoff.

 Democratic primary runoff campaign

 Johnson continued to stress his ability to get along with people.
 He told a reporter for USA Today, "I'm going to be an effective legislator," and "I'm not going to be a divisive one."

 Both campaigns went negative.
 McKinney criticized Johnson for receiving $16,000 in donations from Republicans.
 Johnson responded that he was a "lifelong Democrat" and that the money McKinney criticized was small compared to the $130,000 in donations he took in before the primary vote.
 Johnson pointed out that McKinney has received large donations from donors from New York and Los Angeles, while most of his support had come from within the Congressional district.

-Johnson raised questions about McKinney's controversial confrontation with a U.S. Capitol police officer.
+Johnson raised questions about McKinney's controversial confrontation with a U.S. Capitol police officer in Washington, DC.
 During the second debate on August 5, 2006, Johnson pointed to the Capitol Hill incident as an example of what he has called McKinney's embarrassing leadership in office.
 Johnson also raised questions about McKinney missing votes in Congress.
 He specifically asked about her missing a vote to extend the National Voting Rights Act of 1965: "If the Voting Rights Act is not important enough for you to show up, then what is important enough for you to show up?"

 A reporter for the Atlanta Journal-Constitution, commenting on the appearance of Johnson and McKinney in the second debate, said that Johnson showed confidence and knowledge of the issues, while McKinney "seemed rattled and frustrated at times" and that she "refused to directly answer some questions from the panel."